BulleyBulley/nc-news/planning/feedback.md

 - [x] Serves all articles / top articles
 - [x] Can vote on articles
-- [ ] Can vote a maximum of once in either direction per page load
+- [x ] Can vote a maximum of once in either direction per page load
 - [x] Votes are persistent when page is refreshed
 - [x] Topic pages load only relevant articles (especially when navigating from one topic page to another)
 - [x] Can sort articles by date created / comment_count / votes